hanl00/quote-game/README.md

-Build with Svelte Material UI, OpenAI API and SvelteKit
+Built with Svelte Material UI, OpenAI API and SvelteKit

 # create-svelte